OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/README.md

 ---

 ## From Scratch
+### You will need
+- A Raspberry Pi (a Zero W here)
+- A breadboard
+- A BME280
+- Jumper wires
+- A power supply for the Raspberry Pi
+- A laptop
+- A network (your home WiFi would do)

 ### Create a fresh SD Card
 TODO Use the Raspi Imager to configure the Raspberry Pi sd card.
 Enable SSH, I2C